In-situ measurements of void fractions and bubble size distributions in bubble curtains: Results and validation

 The spreading parameter $d\overline{\hat{w}}/dz=\beta$ (see inset of Figure \ref{fig:Void_height}c) is seen to increase with $V$.
 This trend as well as the magnitude of $\beta$ is consistent with results by \citet{cederwall1970analysis} for planar plumes based on velocity measurements.
 Similar findings (in terms of a Froude number dependence) are also reported for round plumes by \citet{kobus1968analysis} and \citet{milgram1983mean}.
 Finally, results for $\overline{\hat{\alpha}}_{rel}$ are shown in Figure \ref{fig:Void_height}d.
 The decay with $z$ is reasonably approximated by a $1/z$ dependence for these data, again consistent with the self-similar scaling for this quantity.
 The inset of Figure \ref{fig:Void_height}d shows the ratio between $\overline{\hat{\alpha}}_{rel}$ and $\overline{\hat{\alpha}}_{n}$.
 We expect this ratio to be large in cases with pronounced centerline movement.
 Results should be interpreted with care especially for the largest value of $V$ due to limited statistical convergence.
 It appears clear, however, that the relevance of centerline movement increases with increasing height, and presumably also with increasing $V$.

 Finally, the spreading of the bubble plumes created with the three different hoses is compared in Figure \ref{fig:Beta}.
-Consistent with result at other flow rates (not shown), it can be seen from Figure \ref{fig:Beta}a that the plume originating from the Japanese hose is the widest at all heights, while differences remain small between the nozzle and the conventional designs.
-These trends are also reflected in Figure \ref{fig:Beta}b, where the growth rate of the bubble column width is shown for the three types.
-The growth rate of the conventional hose and the hose with nozzles is very similar and significantly higher values of $\beta$ are observed for the Japanese hose.
-This difference does not appear to be related to differences in the bubble size distribution because there the largest deviations occur for the conventional hose (see Figure \ref{fig:Bubsizeneedlecam}), while distributions for the other two cases are very similar.
-A key difference between the configurations is that the Japanese hose is a continuous line source emitting air around its circumference, whereas the bubbles originate from discrete sources separated by respectively 5cm and 10cm for the conventional and nozzle hoses.
-Even though these individual plumes merge within the first 1m above the nozzle, especially the different plume evolution between the Japanese and nozzle hose suggest that these differences might affect the flow even at much larger heights.
+Consistent with results at other flow rates (not shown), it can be seen from Figure \ref{fig:Beta}a that the plume originating from the porous hose is the widest at all heights, while differences remain small between the nozzle and the holes designs.
+These trends are also reflected in Figure \ref{fig:Beta}b, where the growth rate of the bubble curtain width is shown for the three hose types.
+The growth rate of the holes hose and the hose with nozzles is very similar and significantly higher values of $\beta$ are observed for the porous hose.
+This difference does not appear to be related to differences in the bubble size distribution because there the largest deviations occur for the holes hose (see Figure \ref{fig:Bubsizeneedlecam}), while distributions for the other two cases are very similar.
+A key difference between the configurations is that the porous hose is a continuous line source emitting air around its circumference, whereas the bubbles originate from discrete sources separated by respectively 50 mm and 100 mm for the holes and nozzle hoses.
+Even though these individual plumes merge within the first 1 m above the hose, especially the different plume evolution between the porous and nozzle hose suggest that these differences might affect the flow even at much larger heights. \makeblue{This is similar to \citet{wilkinson1979two} who also hypothesized a persisting influence of the initial buoyancy distribution on the plume evolution.}